getindiekit/indiekit/docs/concepts.md

 A key idea of the IndieWeb movement is [POSSE](https://indieweb.org/POSSE) (_Publish on your Own Site, Syndicate Elsewhere_).
 This is the practice of posting content on your own website, then publishing copies or sharing it on third-party websites.
 A syndicator plug-in provides this functionality.

-For example, if you want to syndicate your content to Twitter, you can install the [Twitter plug-in](plugins.md#twitter):
+For example, if you want to syndicate your content to Twitter, you can install the [Twitter plug-in](plugins/index.md#twitter):

 ```bash
 npm install @indiekit/syndicator-twitter
 ```

-Then add it to your configuration file:
+Then add it to your configuration file, for example:

 ```json
 {